scg-unibe-ch/ese2016-team3/documentation/srs.md

 |**Precondition**|The Real estate manager is logged into the application and created an Ad.
 He is in the Schedule view (`uc23`).|
 |**Trigger**|The Real estate manager wants to see which users are going to visit his real estate at a specific enquiry.
 |**Normal flow**|1.
 The Real estate manager clicks on the button "See visitors" next to a enquiry.|
 ||2.
 A list with all visitors which are visiting at a given time is shown.
-For each visitor, a rating is displayed.
 |**Alternate flow**|None|

 |Use case element|Description|